 Once you understand the purpose, scope, and audience of your sales report, you must decide on the layout or how the information will be displayed.
 For instance, a leaderboard showing revenue and number of deals closed may be best displayed with a horizontal bar chart for each salesperson.
 Or a product mix report may be better organized using pie charts showing percentage of sales with written explanations of comparisons between quarters.

-If you’re a sales manager creating a sales report for yourself to track daily calls or number of quotes, you may want to use a bar chart showing daily trends.
+If you’re a sales manager creating a sales report for yourself to track daily calls or number of quotes, or similar sales analytic, you may want to use a bar chart showing daily trends.
 If you’re creating it for the CEO who’s deciding if she should spend marketing dollars on a particular product, she may want to see a pie chart showing percentage of sales by product.
 Identifying who’s using your sales reports will inform how you create them.

-Creating your own sales reports manually can be time consuming, but the advantage is that you have more control over the content, nature, and layout of your reports.
+Creating your own sales reports manually can be time-consuming, but the advantage is that you have more control over the content, nature, and layout of your reports.
 Using sales report templates like the free template we’ve provided makes it easier.
 The easiest way to create dynamic sales reports is using a CRM.
 Robust CRMs like Freshsales allow you to create sales reports with the click of a few buttons and even allow you to create custom reports.

 Tools for Creating Sales Reports